iterative/dvc.org/content/blog/2022-04-26-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

   [l+k80](https://registry.terraform.io/providers/iterative/iterative/latest/docs/resources/task#l+k80)
   stands for a "Large, with (at least) 12 CPU cores, 112 GB of RAM and 2 GPU devices".
-- _spot_: spot instance price.
+- _spot_: set the [spot instance price](https://aws.amazon.com/ec2/spot/pricing/).
 Here I set it to `0` to use TPI's automatic price, which should keep costs down.
-Alternatively you can specify a positive number to set a maximum bidding price in USD.
+Alternatively you can specify a positive number to set a maximum bidding price in USD or `-1` to use on-demand pricing.
 - _workdir_: specify a directory on your local machine relative to your project folder which you would like to sync with the remote machine.
 This way you can share your whole project or parts of it with a remote machine.
 In my example,